elmazzun/tshooters/README.md

 ## Environments

-At the moment, troubleshooting tools are statically compiled in following distros:
+At the moment, troubleshooting tools are statically linked in following distros:

 - `Debian 12`;